Elios/videoPlayer/README.md

 # videoPlayer
-videoPlayer with danmuku and others
 =======
+A video player with danmuku and others

 > vue project

 ## Build Setup